aghogwarts/JTP23-WriteUps/Phase_2/Rigved/Uttam S. Somvanshi/Cyber_of_Advent/Learnings.md

 ``<Source IP Address> <Timestamp> <HTTP Request> <Status Code> <User Agent>``
 - A proxy server is an intermediary between your computer or device and the internet.
 - Understanding the  functions of ``cat``, ``less``, ``head``, ``tail``, ``nl``, ``wc`` and ``cut`` commands.
 - Piping the grep command(used to reach for exact texts in a file) with head.
+## Day 8 Disk forensics
+- FTK Imager is a forensics tool that allows forensic specialists to acquire computer data and perform analysis without affecting the original evidence, preserving its authenticity, integrity, and validity for presentation during a trial in a court of law.
+## Day 9